 Start by preheating your oven to 160 degrees Celsius and line a medium loaf baking tin with parchment paper.

-In a mixing bowl, whisk together the eggs, oil, milk, vanilla paste (if using) and honey.
+In a mixing bowl, whisk together the eggs, oil, milk, vanilla paste (if using) and maple syrup.

 Mash the bananas with a fork and then add into the egg mixture, whisking together until well combined.